 Benefits of TAPfit

 There are many benefits to a TAPfit workout.
-During the class you will burn calories and increase muscle power, co-ordination, flexibility and balance, all while having a blast!
+During the session you will burn calories and increase muscle power, co-ordination, flexibility and balance, all while having a blast!
 A client recently mentioned she was 'saving a fortune' as she no longer needed to see a physiotherapist!

 Not only is TAPfit good for your health and fitness it's also good for your brain!
 TAPfit has inspired the world’s first university research on the cognitive benefits of tap dancing.
 TAPfit is unique because the combinations of both aerobic exercise and complex activity have different beneficial effects on the brain.